 How do you manage your finances as a couple?
 Do the two of you argue about money?
-I have found that if a couple argue about money, they often have issues around sex and control.
+I've found that if a couple argues about money, they often have issues around sex and control.

 Not talking about the state of your finances may not seem much of problem if...